 - toss with breadcrumbs and parmesan cheese for a yummy coating for chicken

-This is a great alternative to the packets of mix, which are loaded this salt and thickeners.
-It’s nice to have on hand (lasts for a good 3 months stored in an air-tight glass jar) to season breadcrumbs or make a dip too.
+This is a great alternative to those store-bought packets of mix, which are loaded with salt and thickeners.
+It’s great to have on hand (lasts for a good 3 months stored in an air-tight glass jar) to season breadcrumbs or make a dip too.

 - 4 tablespoons dried parsley